-Community Leadership & Involvement
+Community Leadership

-My involvement in the community has taken many forms over the years, rooted in a belief that strong communities are built through consistent engagement, shared responsibility, and meaningful local connection.
-This involvement has included nonprofit leadership, volunteer initiatives, community events, and participation in civic spaces where local decisions directly affect people’s everyday lives.
+Olivia’s involvement in the community has taken many forms over the years, rooted in a belief that strong communities are built through consistent engagement, shared responsibility, and meaningful local connection.
+Her involvement has included nonprofit leadership, volunteer initiatives, community events, and civic engagement focused on strengthening community wellbeing and improving everyday life in Burlington and across the Halton Region.

-Rather than a comprehensive list, this page highlights some of the organizations, initiatives, and community efforts I’ve been most actively involved with and the experiences that continue to shape how I think about leadership, governance, and public service in Burlington and across the Halton Region.
+Rather than serving as a comprehensive list, this page highlights some of the organizations, initiatives, and community efforts she has been most actively involved with, along with the experiences that continue to shape her approach to leadership, governance, and public service.

 Burlington Lions Club photo celebrating 100 Years